Akash1684/akash1684.github.io/index.md

    feature: index.jpg
 ---

-A senior undergraduate in the Department of Information Technology at the <a href="http://nitp.ac.in/php/home.php" target="_blank">National Institute of Technology, Patna (NIT Patna)</a> and presently working as Software Developement Engineer Intern at Amazon Development Center Hyderabad, India.
+A graduate from the Department of Information Technology at the <a href="http://nitp.ac.in/php/home.php" target="_blank">National Institute of Technology, Patna (NIT Patna)</a> and presently working as **Software Development Engineer - II at Amazon India**, where my work primarily focuses on enabling VAT Services for sellers all across Europe.

 <br/>